noahportnoy/team-otto/flight/Version 3/v3_1_7/README.txt

 Tests in office promising for autonomous takeoff.
 Tests in boyden needed to confirm.

-Determined behavioral parity with v3_1_6 by means of thorough testing Major code reorg
+Established behavioral parity with v3_1_6 by means of thorough testing Major code reorganization
 Branched from 3_1_6
 ------------------------------------------